tbroyer/gradle-errorprone-plugin-v0.0.x/README.md

 Advanced usage
 --------------

-If you want more control as to which task to change, you can apply the `errorprone-base` plugin instead, which doesn't reconfigure any task.
+If you want more control as to which task to change, you can apply the `net.ltgt.errorprone-base` plugin instead, which doesn't reconfigure any task.
 You'll then configure each task as follows (using the `compileJava` task as an example):